-Florida Arbovirus Surveillance Week 35: August 28-September 3, 2016
+Florida Arbovirus Surveillance Week 36: September 4-10, 2016

 Arbovirus surveillance in Florida includes endemic mosquito-borne viruses such as West Nile virus (WNV), Eastern equine encephalitis virus (EEEV), and St. Louis encephalitis virus (SLEV), as well as exotic viruses such as dengue virus (DENV), chikungunya virus (CHIKV) and California encephalitis group viruses (CEV).
 Malaria, a parasitic mosquito-borne disease is also included.
-During the period of August 28-September 3, 2016 the following arboviral activity was recorded in Florida.
+During the period of September 4-10, 2016 the following arboviral activity was recorded in Florida.

-WNV activity: One human case of WNV infection was reported this week in Escambia County.
+WNV activity: No human cases of WNV infection were reported this week.
 No horses with WNV infection were reported this week.
-Three mosquito pools tested positive for WNV this week in Bay County.
-Twenty-four sentinel chickens tested positive for antibodies to WNV this week in Bay, Lee, Leon, and Walton Counties.
-In 2016, positive samples from 96 sentinel chickens, three humans, one horse, and five mosquito pools have been received from 16 counties.
+No sentinel chickens tested positive for antibodies to WNV this week.
+In 2016, positive samples from 96 sentinel chickens, four humans, one horse, and five mosquito pools have been received from 16 counties.

 SLEV activity: No human cases of SLEV infection were reported this week.
-One sentinel chicken tested positive for antibodies to SLEV this week in Lee County.
+No sentinel chickens tested positive for antibodies to SLEV this week.
 In 2016, two positive samples from sentinel chickens have been received from one county.

 EEEV activity: No human cases of EEEV infection were reported this week.
 No horses with EEEV infection were reported this week.
-Four sentinel chickens tested positive for antibodies to EEEV this week in St. Johns, and Walton Counties.
+No sentinel chickens tested positive for antibodies to EEEV this week.
 In 2016, positive samples from 73 sentinel chickens and 19 horses have been received from 21 counties.

-International Travel-Associated Dengue Fever Cases: Four new cases of dengue fever were reported this week in persons that had international travel.
+International Travel-Associated Dengue Fever Cases: No new cases of dengue fever were reported this week in persons that had international travel.
 In 2016, 40 travel-associated cases have been reported.